-If you are a traveler that thrives on adventure and is on a budget, then Phong Nah in Vietnam is a must do unique destination for you.
+If you are a budget traveller who thrives on adventure, then Phong Nah in Vietnam is a must-do unique destination for you.

 Hire a motorbike (very cheap – just be aware of a popular scam with motorbikes in Vietnam!) and drive up to the beautiful hills.
 The food in Vietnam is sooo cheap so you can stop at any roadside cafes and have a delicious lunch!

 6: Chiang Mai – Thailand